 - 2 tsp chili powder

 - 1 tbsp arrowroot powder

 Baked Tofu Crumble

 - 1 pack organic firm tofu

 - Preheat oven to 350º.
 Line baking sheet with parchment paper and set aside.

 - Heat 1 tsp coconut oil in large pot over medium/high heat.
 Add in chopped onion and sauté for 5-7 minutes, until fragrant and lightly translucent.

-- While onions are cooking, pulse mushrooms and walnuts in food processor.
+- While onions are cooking, pulse mushrooms and walnuts in food processor or blender.
 Create a crumbled texture; only a few pulses will do.
 If you don’t have a food processor, simply chop up very fine.
 Pulsing in a blender might work as well, I just haven’t tried it personally.

 - Whisk arrowroot powder with 1 tbsp water in a small bowl and set aside.